Powering our Lives...

-We do not see innovation as a department or a side-line of our business.
-We see innovation as integral in all areas of our business culture.
+We don’t see it as a department or a side-line of our business – it’s integral in all areas of our business culture.

-We perform routine innovations on our network to ensure we are constantly improving our capabilities to meet new demands, and to deliver new customers benefit while reducing costs.
+We introduce innovations on our network to ensure we are constantly improving our capabilities to meet new demands, and to deliver new customers benefit while reducing costs.

 We are dedicating more time and effort to the following areas:

 The cost of our service is called ‘distribution use of system charges’.
 They are not billed direct to customers, instead we charge your chosen electricity supplier for using our network to safely deliver electricity to your door and depending on the type of meter you have installed.

 For domestic customers and small businesses our charges are generally not visible to you; they are included in the bill you receive from your chosen electricity supplier.
 We charge your supplier based on a daily fixed charge and for the units you consume.

 Our network-related charges to manage, maintain and improve the region's power network are around 25p a day for the average domestic customer.
 If you would like to find out more about our costs then please visit our use of system charges page.